U.S. manufacturing veterans launch 'microfactories' to assemble electronics

 In the past, factories did not trust machines to place pricey chips because robotic arms could break them if a circuit board was slightly misaligned when fed into the machine, Hanspal said.
 One Bright Machines customer uses machines to place dozens of processors that cost $1,000 each.

-“To scrap a component like that is, to our customers, a big deal,” said Nick Ciubotariu, the company’s senior vice president of software engineering, who joined the company from Amazon.com Inc, where he was senior engineer at its Alexa unit.
+“To scrap a component like that is, to our customers, a big deal,” said Nick Ciubotariu, the company’s senior vice president of software engineering, who joined the company from Amazon.com Inc, where he was a senior engineering manager at its Alexa unit.
 “Having a computer vision system that intelligently recognizes where things are supposed to go, even if there’s a little bit of variance in where that component is, is a very a big deal.”